BracketSpace/Notification/readme.txt

 = NEXT =
 * [Fixed]: Missing 3rd argument on page publish
 * [Fixed]: Namespace issue for PHP < 5.3
+* [Changed]: Allow for merge tags empty values.
+Thanks to kokoq

 = 1.3.1 =
 * [Fixed]: Error with "Can't use function return value in write context" in empty() function